aperezlebel/MVA_AST_Project/README.md

 `src/datasets`: Implements some classes to load time series.
 * `EquityDataset.py` The dataset the end-of-day stock price of 10 companies approximatly between 2000 and 2017.
+* `ArtificalDataset.py` A simulated dataset composed of periodic signals to model seasonality.

 `src/benchmark`: Implements the experiment that were run in our project.
 * `SparsityBenchmark.py` Influence of the sparsity constraint on the quality of the results and on the compression rate (figure 1).
 * `SizeBenchmark.py` Influence of the width and the stride on the quality of the results and on the compression rate (figure 2).
-* `` Influence of the number of atoms on the quality of the results and on the compression rate (figure 3).
+* `NumAtomsBenchmark.py` Influence of the number of atoms on the quality of the results and on the compression rate (figure 3).
 * `TrainSizeBenchmark.py`Influence of the size of the train set on the quality of the results (figure 4).